erikw/jekyll-glossary_tooltip/README.md

 # Usage
 ## Glossary Term Definition File
 Create a file `_data/glossary.yml` to host your shared term definition entries.
-This file should contain a list of term entries like
+This file should contain a list of term entries in the format of:

 ```markdown
 - term: a_term_name           # Can contain spaces